simono41/dotfiles/README.md

 add the kde-autostart.sh script in scripts folder to the autostart in the plasma settings.

-add fuzzel for showing programs and .config/fuzzel/fuzzel-pass.sh (with bash -c ".config/fuzzel/fuzzel-pass.sh") for showing passwords and .config/fuzzel/fuzzel-clipman.sh (with bash -c ".config/fuzzel/fuzzel-clipman.sh") for showing clipboards to the shourtcuts in the plasma settings
+add fuzzel for showing programs and .config/fuzzel/fuzzel-pass.sh (with ~/.config/fuzzel/fuzzel-pass.sh >> /home/simono41/password-store.log) for showing passwords and instead of using that .config/fuzzel/fuzzel-clipman.sh (with clipman alternative clipman pick --tool=CUSTOM --tool-args="fuzzel -d") for showing clipboards to the shourtcuts in the plasma settings

 ## tmux helping